Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

-In~\eqref{eq:robust_K-NNse_minmax}, the inner maximization identifies the most adversarial reweighting of the neighbors, subject to the three conditions defined by constraints~\eqref{eq:robust_K-NNse_minmax_K}--\eqref{eq:robust_K-NNse_minmax_distance}.
+In~\eqref{eq:robust_K-NNse_minmax}, the inner maximization accounts for the statistical uncertainty inherent in the K-NN-populated pseudo-measurements by selecting the most adversarial reweighting of the neighbors, subject to the four conditions defined by constraints~\eqref{eq:robust_K-NNse_minmax_K}--\eqref{eq:robust_K-NNse_minmax_distance}.
 Specifically, constraint~\eqref{eq:robust_K-NNse_minmax_K} ensures that no individual neighbor is assigned a weight greater than \( \frac{1}{K} \), which is equivalent to requiring that at least \( K \) neighbors receive non-zero weights.
 Constraint~\eqref{eq:robust_K-NNse_minmax_prob} enforces that the weights form a valid probability distribution with finite discrete support.
+Constraint~\eqref{eq:robust_K-NNse_minmax_weights} imposes a monotonically decreasing structure on the weights to preserve the distance-based ranking of the neighbors, thus avoiding implausible conditional distributions where all the probability mass could be placed on the furthest neighbors.
 Lastly, constraint~\eqref{eq:robust_K-NNse_minmax_distance} bounds the squared, probability-weighted distance between the neighbors and the context \( z_t^a \) by a user-defined hyperparameter \( \rho \).
-Hence, this parameter plays the role of a tolerance margin that limits the allowable contextual deviation between the current available measurement vector $z^a_t$ and the historical available measurements $z^a_s$.
+Hence, this parameter plays the role of a tolerance margin that limits the allowable contextual deviation between the current available measurement vector $z^a_t$ and the available measurements from the data samples $z^a_s$.
 This ensures that the constructed probability distribution remains contextually close to $z^a_t$, while reducing the impact of the potential misalignment between similar observations and dissimilar underlying states.
-Expressed in the terminology of DRO, \( \rho \) controls the size of the ambiguity set and thereby governs the degree of reliance on the conditional distribution estimated by the K-NN.
+Expressed in the terminology of DRO, \( \rho \) controls the size of the ambiguity set and thereby governs the degree of reliance on the conditional distribution of the missing measurements estimated by the K-NN.
+In the jargon of state estimation, this conditional distribution characterizes plausible pseudo-measurements.
+Therefore, through the inner maximization in~\eqref{eq:robust_K-NNse_minmax}, the proposed state estimator becomes \emph{insensitive} (up to the user-specified robustness radius $\rho$) to inaccuracies in the pseudo-measurements' weights.
+Intuitively, the maximization asks: ``What if the true distribution of pseudo-measurements differs from the empirical $1/K$ weights in the most adversarial way allowed by $\rho$?
+Will our estimation still be reliable?''